ethangclark/r2v/README.md

 ))
 ```

 State is logged in Redux devtools if it's installed.
-If you want your state objects to have names in Redux devtools so you can identify them, you can provide a `name` argument in your state definition, like so:
+If you want your state objects to have names in Redux devtools so you can uniquely identify them, you can provide a `name` argument in your state definition, like so:

 ```tsx
 const state = state('counterState', {